d12frosted/elpa-mirror/gnu/cape-readme.txt

   /Throw multiple Capfs under the Cape and get a Super-Capf!/

   Cape supports merging multiple Capfs using the function `cape-capf-super'.
-This feature is *EXPERIMENTAL* and should only be used carefully in special scenarios.
 Due to some technical details, not all Capfs can be merged successfully.
 Merge Capfs one by one and make sure that you get the desired outcome.

   Note that `cape-capf-super' is not needed if multiple Capfs should betried one after the other, for example you can use `cape-file'